 Art Naturals (US) used to sell a unique cotton based hair fiber product in the past.
 I do not seen it on Amazon or Walmart at present.
 It was similar to Caboki, with the main ingredient being a type of cotton named Gossypium Herbaceum.
 On the company’s website, the full list of ingredients used to be listed as: “Gossypium Herbaceum fibre, castor oil hydrogenated, spice berry, ethanol, mineral based colorants (natural iron oxide).”

 More recently, a company named SureThik is selling 100% organic keratin protein based natural hair building fibers.
 SureThik microscopic hair fibers blend and bond electro-statically with existing hair.
 Another company named Gofybr is offering free samples.
+Yet another one called Minute Hair Fibers sells a spray in ten different colors.

 Hair Loss Concealer Colors